keiichi031605/keiichi031605/README.md

 ### Hi there 👋

 ☕️☕️☕️ I'm a former coffee specialist.
-My passion is in the global specialty coffee industry.
-Here is who I am. ☕️☕️☕️
+My passion is in the global specialty coffee industry. ☕️☕️☕️

 - 🔭 I’m currently working on my hobby projects on Ruby on Rails 7 + React.js.
 Link to [Coffee-App](https://github.com/keiichi031605/coffee-app)
 - 🌱 I’m currently learning React.js